elsanussi-s-mneina/phonetics-modeling/README.md

 will be Linguistics textbooks, and the International Phonetic Alphabet.

+## About the International Phonetic Alphabet

+IPA stands for international phonetic alphabet.
+Many parts of this program cannot be understood without reading the IPA chart.
+The IPA chart is available at  http://www.internationalphoneticassociation.org/content/ipa-chart

+and I use the information contained on the IPA chart (specifically the glyphs, and their meainings) under the following license:

+"IPA Chart, http://www.internationalphoneticassociation.org/content/ipa-chart, available under a Creative Commons Attribution-Sharealike 3.0 Unported License.
+Copyright © 2018 International Phonetic Association."

+## Textbooks

 I am using the textbook with ISBN: 978-1-4051-9103, The second chapter.
 It is titled The Sounds of Language.